Fit as a Mama Bear

 There are two ways to meal prep this delicious jerk chicken, rice, and beans:

-You can make the entire dish ahead of time and simply reheat it.
+You can make the entire dish ahead of time and reheat it.
 Know that your chicken will be delicious but you may lose a tiny bit of the crisp on the skin.

 You can also just prep the base of the recipe (beans and rice) and pop it into the fridge at the same time you marinate the chicken.

-Then, after work just cook up the chicken, add it on top of the rice, and bake in the oven until the rice and beans are cooked through.
-Make sure to let the dish you have the rice in come to room temperature first though before popping it into the oven.
+Then, after work, just cook up the chicken, add it on top of the rice, and bake in the oven until the rice and beans are cooked through.
+Make sure to let the dish you have the rice in come to room temperature first, though, before popping it into the oven.

 Is jerk chicken healthy?

 Yes!
-Jerk chicken is a flavorful-protein packed dish that makes a wicked meal prep recipe.
-It can be eaten as a complete meal like with this skillet dinner or as a meal prep recipe to add a flavor pop to salads or pasta.
+Jerk chicken is a flavorful, protein-packed dish that makes a wicked meal prep recipe.
+It can be eaten as a complete meal, like with this skillet dinner, or as a meal prep recipe to add a flavor pop to salads or pasta.

 Is Jamaican jerk seasoning healthy?